 York is one of the oldest cities in England, and one of the most haunted in the world.
 The city boasts a number of haunted pubs, with the oldest inn, being built very early in the 16th century.
 With the age and history surrounding this ancient city, its pubs have seen a lot over the many hundreds of years, making them prime locations for a good haunting.

-Sit back, and enjoy our collection of some of the most haunted pubs in York.
+Sit back, and enjoy our collection of the six most haunted pubs in York.

 Perhaps the most haunted pub in York, this early 16th-century inn is certainly one of the oldest, having first been documented in 1503.